Skip to main content

 Why User Interface Matters

 A clear user interface helps users move through a digital product without unnecessary friction.
-It reduces confusion, supports decision-making, and helps people complete actions with confidence.

 For websites, UI affects how users browse pages, understand content, submit forms, navigate menus, compare options, and respond to calls to action.
-For business systems, UI affects how teams enter data, manage tasks, interpret dashboards, and complete operational workflows.

-Poor UI creates avoidable problems.
 Users may miss important actions, misunderstand labels, abandon forms, click the wrong element, enter incorrect information, or rely on support because the interface does not guide them properly.

 Good UI does not force users to guess.
-It makes the available options clear and helps users move forward with less effort.
+It makes available options clear and helps users move forward with less effort.

 Visual Hierarchy